ialbert/bio/docs/index.md

 bio ncov:S ratg13:S --translate --end 60 --align
 ```

-We can note right away that all differences in the first 60bp of DNA are synonymous substitutions, the protein translations are the same.
+We can note right away that all differences in the first 60bp of DNA are synonymous substitution, the protein translations are the same.

 ## Look up the taxonomy